Practical safety

 These guides help once the urgent question is stable again and the rest of the Providence weekend still needs structure.

 What matters first?If the problem feels urgent or serious, use emergency care and do not try to solve it with hotel-lobby guesses.
-If it feels routine, use an official pharmacy locator, keep your hotel or host in the loop, and keep the route as simple as possible.
+If it feels routine, use an official pharmacy locator, tell your hotel or host what is happening, and keep the route as simple as possible.

 When should you use this page?Best used during the stay.
 A useful city guide should still help when the trip goes sideways.
 The point is not to play doctor.
 The point is to reduce confusion and get you to the right level of care faster.